How many “olive oil cabinets” have you come across?

 Perhaps a change in strategy, one involving a price reduction and a reorientation toward local grocery retailers, was what was required all long.
 Even if at the expense of “a good margin”, to signal to our customers that our olive oil is not just a gift from the Gods, veritable liquid gold, but that it’s also a healthy dietary staple, a high quality food that you should never go without, and certainly not for long.

-Selo Olive now retails for USD $53 at our online store (including shipping), and will continue to be available online.
-In the next few months, it will retail at CAD $45 in select groceries and artisanal delis in Western Canada.
+Selo Olive now retails for USD $44 per bottle at our online store, shipping inclusive (and with discounts for buying in bulk).
+Our olive oil will continue to be available online.
+In the next few months, Selo Olive will be available in select groceries and artisanal delis in Western Canada.
 With time, we will expand outward from there.